 70 Taiye Olowu Street, Lekki Phase 1, Lagos

 The pepper stew at Mama Ebo is the truth and will likely cause some rumble in your tummy!
 It is NOT for everyone, know your level.
 When you find yourself at Mama Ebo, order the goat meat along with your rice dish, you wouldn’t regret it

 King George V, Off Awolowo Road, Lagos Island, Lagos

 Another longstanding Buka located near the Ghana High Commission and caters to business hub on Lagos Island.
 There is no swallow here, Ghana High specializes in rice, bean and stew combos.
 This is one of the best places to have ‘ewa-agonyin’ in Lagos.

 51 Shogbamu Street, By Alasalatu Lane, Bariga, Somolu, Lagos

 Saudi Food Palace started as a street hawking business before transforming to a full road side Buka now located at New Garage (Iyana-Oworo) in Bariga.
 The service can be a bit slow sometimes but food is always on point.

 Parliament road, Jakande Estate Mile Two, Amuwo Odofin, Lagos

 Nigerians have a way of naming Bukas.
 No they don’t sell Belgian waffles here.
 This place is more appropriately called Amala Beljium (yes typo noted).
 There is usually a queue at lunch time, but don’t worry, when you get your amala plate, you will find it was worth the trouble.

-This one is for the amala heads in Parkview Estate.
+This one is for the amala heads in Ikoyi.
 We didn’t forget you!